AloXado320/rom-manager-2-c/README.md

 RM2C.py, rom="romname", editor=False, levels=[] (or levels='all'), assets=[] (or assets='all'), Append=[(rom,areaoffset,editor),...]

 Arguments with equals sign are shown in default state, do not put commas between args.
 Levels and assets accept any list argument or only the string 'all'.
 Append is for when you want to combine multiple roms.
 The appended roms will be use the levels of the original rom, but use the areas of the appended rom with an offset.
+You must have at least one level to export assets because the script needs to read the model load cmds to find pointers to data.

 ### Example Inputs